Dimfacion/Curse-of-Strahd-Reloaded-FR/Acte II - La Ville d'Ombre/Arc H - The Lost Soul.md

 The players then reawaken 1d4 + 1 hours later in the attic of Old Bonegrinder.
 See **Escape From Old Bonegrinder** below for more information regarding the players’ escape.
 ## H7b.
 Claiming the Heartstone
 ### The Binding Circle
-If the players successfully obtain the names of Morgantha’s daughters and rescue the children imprisoned inside of the windmill, [[Non-Player Characters#Lady Fiona Wachter|Lady Wachter]] directs her four **cult fanatics** to form a five-pointed formation around the base of the hill where Old Bonegrinder sits.
+If the players successfully obtain the names of Morgantha’s daughters and rescue the children imprisoned inside of the windmill, [[Personnages Non-Joueurs#Lady Fiona Wachter|Lady Wachter]] directs her four **cult fanatics** to form a five-pointed formation around the base of the hill where Old Bonegrinder sits.

-[[Non-Player Characters#Victor Vallakovich|Victor]] warns the players that the hags are likely to be dangerous enemies and advises them to activate the charm immediately before hostilities erupt.
+[[Personnages Non-Joueurs#Victor Vallakovich|Victor]] warns the players that the hags are likely to be dangerous enemies and advises them to activate the charm immediately before hostilities erupt.

 Lady Wachter then warns the players that, once raised, the binding circle will last for only ten minutes.
 She further informs them that, should she or any of the four **cult fanatics** be knocked unconscious, the ritual will immediately fail and the hags will be free to escape.
 (Due to the height of the hill, it is unlikely that the night hags will be able to attack the cultists during the battle.)